jason4151/opentofu/analytics/README.md

 Replace <ec2-instance-private-ip> with the appropriate private IP.

 ## Potential Future Expansions
-The `analytics` project can grow beyond its current scope.
-Here are some possibilities:
+This Analytics project can grow beyond its current scope.
+Here are some possibilities I've thought of:

 - Integrate CloudTrail logs from S3 to audit API calls alongside VPC Flow Logs.
 - Catalog application logs from EC2 instances or services (e.g., web servers) in S3 for analysis.